Create a route map with the Printmaps map editor

 Our clients draw routes with Printmaps to showcase biking and hiking routes for tourist guides or simply to show directions.
 Points of interest, or short POIs, are places usually indicated by a marker on the map.
 In tourism, POIs are vital, as they show tourists where sights, gastronomy or lodgings can be found.

 Pick the colour and thickness of the line, or upload your own previous recorded route.
 Our route editor not only lets you draw your routes free-hand, it also utilizes a wizard that magnetically snaps to existing roads.
+This way you create an exact route map.

-Or: upload your own Geo-data
+Upload your own Geo-data

 Is your route recorded with a GPS-enabled device?
 You can upload these files (GPX, KML, GeoJSON) to the editor and they will be displayed on your map.
 Another great thing about it?
 You can upload as many routes as you want – and can fit on your map.
+Great feature, for intance to display a bike tour!

 Create a route map within seconds